 This is a great tool for email list management and is very user friendly.
 It makes it simple to collect email addresses and group emails according to your needs.

-This is another course offered by Nomadic Matt, but the teachers are Nadine (from Hey Nadine!) and Kristen (from Hopscotch the Globe) who are two of our favorite travel bloggers.
-This is a great course to wrap your head around what blogging entails and how you can start.
+This is another course offered by Nomadic Matt.
+If you want to learn about travel blogging why not learn from one of the masters.
+This is a great course to wrap your head around everything that blogging entails and how you can start today.

 Selling on Amazon

 Junglescout is a market research tool.
 We use it with Amazon to gain valuable product research insight.
 It provides product ideas, sales data and competitor information.